knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

             var apiInstance = new StoreSubscriptionsApi();
             var id = 56;  // int? | The id of the subscription
-            var subscriptionResource = new ModelSubscriptionResource(); // ModelSubscriptionResource | The subscription resource object (optional)
+            var subscriptionResource = new SubscriptionResource(); // SubscriptionResource | The subscription resource object (optional)

             try
             {